-The wellbeing of student travelers is Duke’s top priority.
+The well-being of student travelers is Duke’s top priority.
 To help safeguard university travelers, Duke has contracted with a travel assistance company called International SOS (ISOS), which provides emergency assistance and other services for all students (both Duke and non-Duke students) studying abroad on Duke programs.
-These services range from telephone advice and medical referrals, to full-scale medical evacuation by air ambulance.
+These services include access to:

 Fees for ISOS services

 Students who have been approved to study outside of the United States on a Duke-administered or Duke-approved program are eligible to receive many services from ISOS free of charge, including access to a 24/7-network of ISOS specialists, who can help provide security advice and medical referrals around the world.

 Please be aware, however, that some of the ISOS services outlined on the Duke-ISOS Portal may have additional charges.
 Should you activate a service that has an additional charge, you authorize Duke to bill you for this charge.
 Please know that such charges may not be billed until after you have returned from your time abroad.

 Countries covered under ISOS

 Please note that most services provided by ISOS are available in all countries except for the student’s “home country,” which is defined as the country currently sponsoring the student’s passport.
 ISOS' mental health support elements are available in the student's "home country".
 Any questions about this policy should be directed to Duke Corporate Risk Management at email@example.com or 919-684-6226.